 Introduction to the ULF

 The Union Learning Fund (ULF) was established in 1998 to promote activity by trade unions in support of the objective of creating a learning society.
 Its primary aim was to develop the capacity of trade unions and Union Learning Representatives (ULRs) to work with employers, employees and learning providers to encourage greater take up of learning in the workplace.
-The scope of the ULF has gradually broadened over the last 15 years as union capacity has grown and government strategic objectives have changed and unions have been encouraged to work on improving access to work and to work in the community.
+The scope of the ULF has gradually broadened since 1998, as union capacity has grown and government strategic objectives have changed and unions have been encouraged to work on improving access to work and to work in the community.

 The ULF is managed and administered by unionlearn, the TUC’s Learning and Skills Organisation under an agreement with the Department for Education (DfE) which directs the level and type of learning activity that should be supported by the Fund.

 Unionlearn’s main functions are to support unions to:

 - Become effective learning organisations and broker learning opportunities for their members.

 - Improve union engagement with and influence on learning and skills policy.